Mark Dover -

 One of the most diverse clarinetists of his generation.

 In addition to his work in the classical world, Dover has an extensive background in jazz and improvised music.
-He held the clarinet chair for over 300 performances of the acclaimed Off-Broadway musical Natasha, Pierre, and The Great Comet of 1812.
-Currently Mark can frequently be heard as a substitute musician on the Broadway show Matilda.
-He has performed and/or recorded with numerous jazz, pop and musical theatre artists, including The Temptations, Vulfpeck, Cyrille Aimée, Darren Criss, Dave Malloy, Phillipa Soo, Stephen Pasquale, Shaina Taub, Adam Deitch, Michael Thurber, Charles Yang, Kris Bowers, the viral youtube music collective CDZA, Theo Katzman, Joey Dosik, Matt Davis’ Aerial Photograph, and many more.
-As a studio musician he has played on commercials for Lexus, Intel, Burger King and Optimum Online.
-Originally from Ann Arbor, Michigan, and a graduate of Interlochen Arts Academy, Mark received his Masters of Music from Manhattan School of Music, and his Bachelor of Music from the University of Michigan School of Music, Theatre, and Dance.
+He is a frequent collaborator with Vulfpeck, an American funk band formed in his hometown of Ann Arbor, Michigan.
+His playing can be heard on their album, Thrill of the Arts.
+Dover has performed and/or recorded with numerous jazz, pop, and soul musicians, including Edward Simon, Brian Blade, Scott Colley, David Binney, Bernard Purdie, Cyrille Aimée, Darren Criss, Theo Katzman, Joey Dosik, Dave Malloy, Phillipa Soo, Stephen Pasquale, Michael Thurber, and Charles Yang.
+A graduate of Interlochen Arts Academy, Dover received his masters of music from Manhattan School of Music and his bachelor of music from the University of Michigan School of Music, Theatre, and Dance.
 His major teachers include David Krakauer, Deborah Chodacki, Nathan Williams, and Jay DeVries.